rnzsgh/fargate-workshop/content/app/deploy.md

   --vpc $VPC_ID
 ```

+{{% notice info %}}
+If you want to release a new build, simply repeat the steps in [build](/app/build/) and run the ecs-cli compose service up command again.
+This will drain your existing containers and deploy the latest build.
+{{% /notice %}}

 {{% notice tip %}}
 The ecs-cli supports the [Docker Compose](https://docs.docker.com/compose/) configuration file, so you could create a similar
 compose file if you wanted to run the application locally.